varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 the backend to know what content can be sensibly gzip'ed (html) and what can not (jpeg)

-If in vcl_fetch{} we find out that we are trying to deliver a gzip'ed object to a client that has not indicated willingness to receive gzip, we will ungzip the object during deliver.
+If in vcl_backend_response{} we find out that we are trying to deliver a gzip'ed object to a client that has not indicated willingness to receive gzip, we will ungzip the object during deliver.

 Tuning, tweaking and frobbing
 -----------------------------